stephaneVercouillieBMID/slate/source/index.html.md

 ## Verified Identity Data

-The identity data provided by itsme(r)
+The identity data provided by itsme(r) are ver

 Data | Definition
 -- | --